-The Inclusive Trade Action Group (ITAG) is comprised of New Zealand, Canada and Chile.
-It was established by the three countries at the Asia-Pacific Economic Cooperation (APEC) Leaders’ Summit in November 2018.
+The Inclusive Trade Action Group (ITAG) was established by New Zealand, Canada and Chile at the Asia-Pacific Economic Cooperation (APEC) Leaders’ Summit in November 2018.

 ITAG has its origins in the Joint Declaration on Fostering Progressive and Inclusive Trade [PDF, 112 KB].
 This was issued by New Zealand, Canada and Chile alongside the signing of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) in March 2018.